Thou shalt not steal: New Testament doctrine

 The book of 1 Corinthians asserts that thieves, swindlers, and the greedy will be excluded from the kingdom of God as sure as adulterers, idolaters, and the sexual immoral, but that those who leave these sins behind can be sanctified and justified in the name of the Lord Jesus (1 Corinthians 6:9-11).

 The command against stealing is seen as a natural consequence of the command to “love your neighbor as yourself.”
 The prohibition against desiring forbidden things is also seen as a moral imperative for the individual to exercise control over the thoughts of his mind and the desires of his heart.

 Thomas Aquinas points out that just as "Thou shalt not kill" forbids one to injure his neighbor in his own person; and "Thou shalt not commit adultery" forbids injury to the person to whom one is bound in marriage; the Commandment, "Thou shalt not steal," forbids one to injure his neighbor in his goods.

-Roman Catholic doctrine
+Catholic doctrine

 Catholic teaching regards the commandment “You shall not steal” as an expression of the commandment to love your neighbor as yourself.
 The Catechism of the Catholic Church states:

 The seventh commandment forbids unjustly taking or keeping the goods of one's neighbor and wronging him in any way with respect to his goods.
 It commands justice and charity in the care of earthly goods and the fruits of men's labor.
 For the sake of the common good, it requires respect for the universal destination of goods and respect for the right to private property.